slightech/MYNT-EYE-OKVIS-Sample/README.md

 ```

 ## Get camera calibration parameters
-Through the GetIntrinsics() and GetExtrinsics() function of the [MYNT-EYE-SDK-2][] API, you can get the camaera calibration parameters of the currently open device,follow the steps
+Through the GetIntrinsics() and GetExtrinsics() function of the [MYNT-EYE-S-SDK][] API, you can get the camaera calibration parameters of the currently open device,follow the steps
 ```
-cd MYNT-EYE-SDK-2
+cd MYNT-EYE-S-SDK
 ./samples/_output/bin/tutorials/get_img_params
 ```
 After running the above type, pinhole's distortion_parameters and camera parameters is obtained , and then update to [here](./config/config_mynteye.yaml) according to following format.
 It should be noted that only first four parameters of coeffs need to be filled in the distortion_coefficients.